plivo/plivoframework/README.md

 Copyright (c) 2011 Plivo Team <contact@plivo.org>

 Plivo is distributed under the terms of the Mozilla Public License Version 1.1, see `LICENSE`.

-Plivo uses code from [eventsocket](https://github.com/fiorix/eventsocket), which is distributed under the Mozilla Public License Version 1.1